 - Identify the differences between online and face-to-face learning environments.

 - Identify challenges of being an online professor.

 - Orient students to an online learning environment.

 Module 2: Social Communication (part 1)

 Module 3: Social Communication (part 2)

-- Create a safe and respectful learning environment through use of a netiquette policy.
+- Discuss creating a safe and respectful learning environment through use of a netiquette policy.

 - Demonstrate best practices for responding to difficult students.

 - Provide clear instructions for assignments.

 - Create rubrics so students clearly understand expectations on assignments.